port-labs/port-docs/docs/guides/implementation-guide/plan/plan.md

 There are **many** other use-cases that you can implement in your developer portal, depending on your organization's needs.
 The key is to define these use-cases early on so that you can build your portal to support them.

+For this step, we recommend to use Port's [roadmap planner](https://www.getport.io/roadmap-planner) to set and prioritize your user-stories.

 ### 4. Plan for Integration and Customization

 1. List the tools and platforms in your tech stack that you want to ingest into your developer portal.